Microservice Versioning for Indispensable Clarity

 A Unified Microservice Catalog

-DeployHub is a hosted unified microservice catalog tool that simplifies the use of microservices by versioning and tracking them across the lifecycle and all clusters.
+DeployHub is a hosted unified microservice catalog tool that simplifies the use of microservices by versioning and tracking them creating a clear picture of the supply chain across all clusters.
 It was developed to be a central dashboard to show usage, dependencies, deployment configurations, and inventory.
 DeployHub’s microservice versioning shows what microservice is in a container, who is using it, where it is running, and the microservices relationship to other services.
 Most interesting is DeployHub’s ability to track a microservice version’s ‘blast radius’ even before you deploy.
 The blast radius shows who will be impacted if a new version is released.

 DeployHub can also versions database updates, environment variables, Kubernetes configurations, infrastructure components, application artifacts, and other critical parts of your software release.